Buying Property As A Student: Can You Get A Home Loan In College Or Graduate School?

-As a practical matter, people who are closest to you, like family, are most likely to agree to co-sign with you.
-No matter who does it, it’s a big decision.
-If you fail to make a payment, they’re as responsible for that mortgage as you are.
-If you miss a payment, it affects their credit as well as yours.
-You should absolutely know you can afford a payment so as not to let them down.
-This goes back to making sure you’re ready for that responsibility.
+As a practical matter, people who are closest to you, like a family member, are most likely to agree to co-sign with you.
+However, you should know that if you fail to make a payment, they’re as responsible for that mortgage as you are.
+Please note that if you miss a payment, it affects their credit as well as yours.
+So, no matter who co-signs your loan, it’s a big decision, and you should absolutely know you can afford a payment before you ask.

 The Bottom Line: Weigh The Risks And Rewards

-If you’re thinking about buying a home as a college student, there are many practical reasons for doing so, including avoiding giving money for room and board to someone else, the investment potential inherent in real estate and the ability to have certain responsibilities as a gateway to your own independence.
+If you’re thinking about buying a home as a college student, you have many practical reasons for doing so, including avoiding giving money for room and board to someone else, the investment potential inherent in real estate, and the ability to have certain responsibilities as a gateway to your own independence.

 It does come with its own challenges as well.
 Your income is likely to be lower, which might mean that you have more debt right now and less savings.
-Career stability isn’t a given right out of college and you might not be ready for the level of responsibility that buying a home entails.
+Career stability isn’t a given right out of college, and you might not be ready for the level of responsibility that buying a home requires.

-However, if you are ready, student loans don’t necessarily have to hold you back.
-There are also ways to supercharge your savings for a down payment and concrete steps you can take to raise your credit.
+However, if you’re ready, student loans don’t necessarily have to hold you back.
+You can also take concrete steps to supercharge your savings for a down payment and to raise your credit.